Communication (PhD) Fall 2026

 - Transcripts from your institution’s student portal are unacceptable.

-GRE scores are not required for admission to fall 2025.
+GRE scores are not required for admission to summer 2026.
+Submitted scores are not considered in the application review process.

 - For TOEFL, request to have your scores sent to USC institution code 4852.